expo/expo-preview-action/README.md

 ## 📦 What's inside?

-With this preview action, you can test changes made in pull requests via Expo Go or custom development client just by scanning QR code.
+With this preview action, you can test changes made in pull requests via Expo Go or custom development client (created with [expo-dev-client](https://docs.expo.io/clients/introduction/)) just by scanning QR code.

 ## 🔧 Set up